 It seems bleak, but in reality the person with the most empathy wins–but only when we learn to turn a deaf ear to the victim’s whining and the flying monkey’s accusations.

-No matter what they accuse us of or how they try to frame us, we are not their kind of people and we never will be because we have empathetic hearts.
+You are not alone.
+No matter what the narcissist and flying monkeys accuse us of or how they try to frame us, we are not their kind of people and we never will be because we have empathetic hearts.
+The best thing we can do is go where we are celebrated.